top of page

 Artist

-Marina Kovaleva is a visionary artist and a contemporary conceptualist painter.
-Her colorful paintings express the vibrant spirit and atmosphere inspired by culture, symbolism, and nature.
-Marina primarily works with oil and believes that oil painting helps her to better express her thoughts and worldview on canvas.
-Futuristic and conceptual landscapes, people, animals, and flowers are all brought to life with contrasting and harmonious colors, bold compositions, and artistic courage.
-Marina considers art to be a gateway to her feelings and emotions, which creates endless opportunities to communicate her creative ideas to a broader public.
-Her paintings are featured in many art collections in the US, Germany, Latvia, Ukraine, and Moldova along with other countries.
+Marina Kovaleva is a visionary artist and contemporary conceptualist painter.
+With a deep connection to the rich cultural traditions and vibrant landscapes of her early life, her art reflects a unique blend of symbolism and nature.
+Marina primarily works with oil, finding it the perfect medium to express her thoughts and worldview on canvas.
+Her futuristic and conceptual landscapes, people, animals, and flowers come to life through contrasting and harmonious colors, bold compositions, and artistic courage.
+Marina believes that art is a gateway to her emotions, offering endless opportunities to communicate her creative ideas to a broader audience.
+Her paintings are featured in numerous art collections across the US, Germany, Latvia, and other countries, showcasing the global reach of her work.

 ABOUT US